-Working in California?
+Working in California or New York?
 Find out how your boss is tracking you

-New privacy protections have arrived for workers in California
+Some privacy protections have arrived for workers certain states

 Employers collect an enormous amount of data from workers and are using new technologies to monitor us at work.

 Teachers in West Virginia were “required to either pay a fee or participate in a workplace wellness program called ‘Healthy Tomorrows,’ which penalized members for not scoring ‘acceptable’ on a series of biometric measures.”
 They went on strike and got the program dropped.

 “Freelancer, a platform for hiring web developers and designers, uses a technology called WorkSmart that takes screenshots of workers’ screens and then combines them with measures of app usage and keystrokes to come up with a measure of productivity.”